DigitalFinanceAndWorldSIG-DAO/Blockchain-x-Finance-SIG-DAO/README.md

 2. Blockchain x Finance

-    We would like to explore NFT and DeFi applications such as UniSwap, Compound, etc. We will offer various rewards for these tasks.
+    We would like to explore NFT and DeFi applications such as UniSwap, Compound, etc. We will offer various rewards for these tasks(in the following document, 1x = 100RMB.

     [Bounty Task](https://github.com/DigitalFinanceAndWorldSIG-DAO/Blockchain-x-Finance-SIG-DAO/tree/master)